SAP-samples/teched2022-IN280/exercises/ex4/ex47/readme.md

     <br>![](/exercises/ex4/images/HMConfigActiveAlerts.png)

-    Keep in mind this configuration is valid only for the selected Cloud Integration service

-5. *Close* the configuration and click again on the configuration icon to close the right configuration frame
+5. *Close* the configuration and click again on the *configuration icon* to close the right configuration frame

 ## Summary

-You've now activated alerts for events to selected metrics of a particular Cloud Integraion service.
-These alerts will be displayed in the *Alerting* section.
+You've now activated alerts of selected metrics for a particular Cloud Integration service.
+Alerts will be displayed in the *Alerting* section.

 <br>Continue to - [Exercise 4.8 - Check alerts in Health Monitoring](/exercises/ex4/ex48/)